vprusso/toqito/docs/tutorials.xor_quantum_value.rst

     It is *not* known how to directly compute the quantum value of an arbitrary nonlocal game.
 For the subset of XOR games, it turns out that it is possible to directly calculate the quantum value by solving a semidefinite program.
-The `toqito` package obtains the quantum value of an XOR game in this manner.
+The :code:`toqito` package obtains the quantum value of an XOR game in this manner.

-The rest of this tutorial is concerned with analyzying specific XOR games.
+The rest of this tutorial is concerned with analyzing specific XOR games.

 The CHSH game
 -------------